-- If the complaint reaches the regional office level, the monitor will make direct contact with both the client and the Weatherization Agency to assess the nature of the problem, establish responsibility and recommend corrective action in writing to the Weatherization Agency.
-Upon completion of the corrective action, the Weatherization Agency must provide written documentation to the regional office.
-A copy of both documents will be forwarded to the regional monitor and to the central office and maintained in the contract file. - If the complaint involves work quality, the monitor will inspect the unit prior to recommending corrective action. - When the complaint involves an interpretation of program policy (e.g., income verification, liability, etc.) the State central office will make a final determination and provide its decision to the local Weatherization Agency.
-In some cases this could require referral to DOE or DCED's Legal Office.
+- If the complaint reaches DCED, the monitoring supervisor and/or field monitor will make direct contact with both the client and the Weatherization Agency to assess the nature of the problem, establish responsibility and recommend corrective action in writing to the Weatherization Agency.
+Upon completion of the corrective action, the Weatherization Agency must provide written documentation to DCED.
+A copy of both documents will be forwarded to the regional monitor and to DCED and maintained in the contract file. - If the complaint involves work quality, the field monitor will inspect the unit prior to recommending corrective action.

+• When the complaint involves an interpretation of program policy (e.g., income verification, liability, etc.) DCED will make a final determination and provide its decision to the local Weatherization Agency.
+In some cases this could require involvement, consultation or a referral to DOE or the DCED's Legal Office.